-Mariana Liz completed a PhD in Film Studies at King's College London in 2012.
+In 2012 she completed a PhD in Film Studies at King's College London.
 She has a degree in Media Studies with Film from NOVA FCSH (2006).

 Her doctoral research, on the idea of Europe in contemporary European cinema, was funded by FCT (Portuguese council for research funding).
 She is the author of Euro-Visions: Europe in Contemporary Cinema (Bloomsbury, 2016), editor of Women's Cinema in Contemporary Portugal (with Hilary Owen; Bloomsbury, 2020), Portugal's Global Cinema (I.B.
 Tauris, 2018) and The Europeanness of European Cinema (with Mary Harrod and Alissa Timoshkina; I.B.
 Tauris, 2015).
 She has published on contemporary European cinema and Portuguese film in Aniki, New Cinemas, Northern Lights, Studies in European Cinema and the Journal of Romance Studies, among others.